CloudBoost/developers/tutorials/en/pushnotifications/javascript.md

     * Project number: click Home on the left; the project number is clearly marked at the top of your project's home page.
     * API key: click Credentials on the left hand menu; the API key can be found there.

+* Go to the App Settings page in [CloudBoost Dashboard](https://dashboard.cloudboost.io) and add the Andriod push notificaiton credentials to enable pushes for Chrome.

 </br>
 ##### manifest.json